 The Arts Fuse was established in June, 2007 as a curated, independent online arts magazine dedicated to publishing in-depth criticism, along with high quality previews, interviews, and commentaries.
 The publication’s over 60 freelance critics (many of them with decades of experience) cover dance, film, food, literature, music, television, theater, video games, and visual arts.

 The publication focuses its coverage on the Greater Boston area, but it is not limited to it.
 Our goal is to treat the arts seriously, to write about them in the same way that other publications cover politics, sports, and business — with professionalism, thoughtfulness, and considerable attitude.
 The magazine’s motto, from Jonathan Swift, sums up our editorial stance: “Use the point of your pen … not the feather.”

-We just celebrated our 11th birthday, a milestone for a small magazine dedicated to covering the arts.
+We are celebrating our 12th birthday, a milestone for a small magazine dedicated to covering the arts.
 The Arts Fuse has published over 5,000 articles and receives 40,000+ visits a month, with approximately 50,000 page views.